erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

 All in all, SNAP:s and deployment with JUJU makes life easier any development scenario.

 ## The SNAP
-You will use a training SNAP I have created for you: [snap-pyapp].
-The snap-pyapp application is a python3 application that writes a simple message to stdout and loggs a few messages to syslog.
+You will use a training SNAP I have created for you: [pyapp].
+The pyapp application is a python3 application that writes a simple message to stdout and loggs a few messages to syslog.

-The code for [snap-pyapp] is available at the public repository for SNAP:s "http://snapcraft.io".
+The code for [pyapp] is available here: [snap-pyapp]

-You can find the code here: [snap-pyapp]

 You can easily install it to test it if you like:
 ```bash